ovh/docs/pages/cloud/dedicated/services_backup_storage/guide.en-gb.md

 ### Set up access control

 Access to your Backup storage is restricted by IP address using an access control list (ACL).
-By default, all IPs in your account have FTP/FTPS access to the backup storage.
-The other protocols (NFS and CIFS) are not authorised by default.
+By default, all IPs in your account have FTP/FTPS access to the backup storage, you just need to whitelist them.
+They The other protocols (NFS and CIFS) are not authorised by default.
 To authorise them, you will need to create an ACL.

 #### Add backup access